All Episodes

 Have to.

-They're their grassroots efforts are focused.
+Their grassroots efforts are focused.

-I mean, the presidency is an election that by definition involves everybody across the country.
+I mean, the presidency is an election that, by definition, involves everybody across the country.

-But the Senate, that's what grassroots people are working on right Now get rid of Harry Reid.
+But the Senate, that's what grassroots people are working on right now.

 Get rid of the Senate leadership, the Democrat Party.